-- 1. The Campaigning for Change expenditure separately discloses our work in Wales and Northern Ireland. - 3.
+- 1. The Campaigning for Change expenditure separately discloses our work in Wales and Northern Ireland. - 2.
+This expenditure does not include Mencap Trust Company activity and programmes in Wales and Northern Ireland funded from other sources. - 3.
 This includes our spend in Communities and Programmes and fundraised work in Inclusive Communities and Partnerships. - Adjust for spend relating to restricted income received in previous financial years.